santiago-rodrig/platform-game/README.md

 npm install
 ```

-Now, in order to take a look you can use one the tasks provided called
+Now, in order to take a look you can use one of the tasks provided called
 **server**, type inside of your terminal `npm run server` and a local server
 will fire up, now visit [localhost:8080](http://localhost:8080) and watch
 the application running.